michael-franke/blog/_posts/2023-12-10-LLM-forms-of-life.md

 It&rsquo;s linguistic and it&rsquo;s not.
 Obviously.

-So, the ultimate test is whether an LLM can play this move &ldquo;silence&rdquo; at the appropriate moment in a simple language game, such as a request, which should be totally compatible with its role as helpful assistant.
+So, the ultimate test is whether an LLM can play the &ldquo;silence&rdquo; card at the appropriate moment in the language game.
+If formulated as a request it should be totally compatible with its role as helpful assistant.
 But, unfortunately:

 ![img](/mfpics/ChatGPT-STFU.png)